hftbattle/documentation/en/interface/analysis/logs.md

 You can use the following ways to display information from your strategy:

 1. Output to `stdout` and `stderr`.
-  It's recommended to use for printing little information (running parameters, config, etc.)
+  It's recommended to use for printing small amount of information (running parameters, config, etc.)
   Logs in stdout and stderr are **limited with {{ book["constraint.symbol"] }} symbols, {{ book["constraint.string"] }} lines and {{ book["constraint.symbol_in_string"] }} symbols per line**.
 2. Logging to files with our log streams, e.g. `SCREEN() <<` (**C++ only**):